UCSF-CAT-Bioinformatics/2024-08-RNA-Seq-Analysis/data_reduction/00-project_setup_mm.md

 This directory now contains all of the sample fastq files for each sample.

+## Create a Sample Sheet

-1. Let's create a sample sheet for the project and store sample names in a file called samples.txt
+Let's create a sample sheet for the project and store sample names in a file called samples.txt

 ```bash
 ls *.R1.fastq.gz | sed 's/\.R1\.fastq\.gz$//' > ../samples.txt